 Buy Haith's Budgie Bravo! - it's the budgie seed mix bird-keepers are talking about.

-The advice should always be to read and find out exactly what budgies are all about – keeping them and breeding them before you buy anything but in the real world – we know that most people will buy on impulse and then think about how you are going to keep them – and probably breed with them a bit further down the line.
+The advice should always be to read and find out exactly what budgies are all about – keeping them and breeding them before you buy anything, but in the real world – we know that most people will buy on impulse and then think about how they are going to keep them – and probably breed with them a bit further down the line.
 Most people seem to start with a single bird in a cage as a pet and then they decide to buy a partner – and think about breeding.
-Just the one pair don’t usually want to breed and we are told they are colony birds and they need to be a group of pairs before they start to breed well.
-It’s at this point we start to think about a small set-up with a few pairs.
+One pair will likely, not want to breed.
+We are told they are colony birds and they need to be made up of a group of pairs before they start to breed well.
+It’s at this point, we start to think about a small set-up with a few pairs.